 Within the tourism industry as well as many others, the phrase “green is good for business” has been a ubiquitous one, especially in the last decade.
 But, other than anecdotal information, there has not been the hard data behind the message to prove that investment in sustainable operations actually yields substantial costs savings and/or increased revenue.
+How can calculating triple bottom line lead to growth?

 In other words, taking into account the triple bottom line — namely a business’ social, economic, and environmental goals and achievements — is wonderful, but how does a business owner know beforehand that such investments will grow a business?